 Fluent computational skills are dependent on accurate and rapid recall of basic number bonds to 20 and times-tables facts.
 Spending a short time every day on these basic facts quickly leads to improved fluency.
 This can be done using simple whole class chorus chanting.
-Rather than meaningless rote learning, this is an important step to developing conceptual understanding through identifying patterns and relationships between the tables (for example, that the products in the 10× table are double the products in the 5× table).
+This is an important step to developing conceptual understanding through identifying patterns and relationships between the tables (for example, that the products in the 10× table are double the products in the 5× table).
 This will help children develop a strong sense of number relationships, an important prerequisite for procedural fluency.
 Children should learn their multiplication tables throughout KS1 and KS2 in this order to provide opportunities to make connections: